-See No. ICC-01/04-01/06-1046, Trial Chamber I, 27 November 2007, paras.
-3 and 5; see also No. ICC-01/04-01/06-1211, Trial Chamber I, 6 March 2008, par.
+See No. ICC-01/04-01/06-1211, Trial Chamber I, 6 March 2008, par.
 35.

-The OPCV had been requested to submit observations in accordance with Regulation 81(4)(b) of the Regulations [of the Court].
-Although the OPCV was not acting as a legal representative for any of these applicants, it had been asked to submit observations in order to provide support and assistance to them on the specific issue of whether they come within the category of indirect victims.
+The OPCV had been requested to submit observations in accordance with regulation 81(4)(b) of the Regulations of the Court.
+Although the OPCV was not acting as a Legal Representative for any of these applicants, it had been asked to submit observations in order to provide support and assistance to them on the specific issue of whether they come within the category of indirect victims.

 The Chamber notes that neither the Statute nor the Rules provide for the participation of the OPCV in the proceedings.
-This office was established by the Regulations of the Court with a mandate to provide support and assistance to the legal representatives and the victims after the adoption of the Statute and the Rules.
+This office was established by the Regulations of the Court with a mandate to provide support and assistance to the Legal Representatives and the victims after the adoption of the Statute and the Rules.
 In the judgment of the court, the circumstances of the creation of the OPCV should not have the consequence of diminishing the rights of the defence.

-In the circumstances, the Chamber determines that whenever the OPCV is performing the functions of, or is acting akin to, a legal representative of a victim - not least to protect the accused - the Rome Statute framework shall be applied as if it is an "ordinary" legal representative.
-It follows that these observations, in the view of the Chamber, are to be treated as if they were made by a legal representative under Rule 91(2) of the Rules.
+In the circumstances, the Chamber determines that whenever the OPCV is performing the functions of, or is acting akin to, a Legal Representative of a victim - not least to protect the accused - the Rome Statute framework shall be applied as if it is an "ordinary" Legal Representative.
+It follows that these observations, in the view of the Chamber, are to be treated as if they were made by a Legal Representative under rule 91(2) of the Rules.

 See No. ICC-01/04-01/06-1813, Trial Chamber I, 8 April 2009, paras.
-37-39
+37-39.